-14 Olympic Moments that Changed History
+14 Olympic Moments That Changed History

-Paris, 1900: First female athletes
+Paris, 1900: The first female athletes participate

-Berlin, 1936: Owens breaks records
+Berlin, 1936: Jesse Owens breaks records

-London, 1948: Wheelchair athletes compete
+London, 1948: Athletes first compete in wheelchairs

-Mexico City, 1968: Civil-rights protest
+Mexico City, 1968: Athletes participate in a civil rights protest

 At the height of the civil rights movement in the United States, Black American athletes were encouraged to boycott the Games.
-Instead, African-American sprinters John Carlos (right) and Tommie Smith (left) staged a non-violent protest by raising their fists in a Black Power salute while the national anthem played during their medal ceremony.
+Instead, African American sprinters John Carlos (right) and Tommie Smith (left) staged a nonviolent protest by raising their fists in a Black Power salute while the national anthem played during their medal ceremony.
 Although they were consequently suspended from the Olympic Village, their silent demonstration brought the American battle over civil rights to the international stage.

-Munich, 1972: Terror replaces peace
+Munich, 1972: Terror overshadows peace

 Tragedy infamously marred the Munich Games when 11 Israeli athletes were taken hostage and killed by Palestinian terrorists.
 Although the Olympics continued and the incident led to increased security, the message of international peace promoted by the Games was permanently damaged.

-Montreal, 1976: African nations boycott
+Montreal, 1976: African nations boycott the Games

 Human rights were at the forefront of the Montreal Games after 22 African nations boycotted the Olympics because New Zealand was participating.
 Earlier that year, New Zealand had sparked outrage among African countries when it sent its national rugby team to play in South Africa, which was under apartheid.
 This marked the first of several politically motivated boycotts of the Olympics.

-Moscow, 1980: U.S. boycotts, hosts alternate games
+Moscow, 1980: The United States boycotts and hosts alternate games

 With the Cold War ongoing, President Jimmy Carter urged U.S. allies to pull their Olympic teams from the Games to protest the Soviet invasion of Afghanistan.
-The United States did not participate in the Olympics that summer and instead hosted the Liberty Bell Classic in Philadelphia as an alternative competition for athletes of countries supporting the boycott.
+The United States did not participate in the Olympics that summer but instead hosted the Liberty Bell Classic in Philadelphia as an alternative competition for athletes of countries supporting the boycott.

-Barcelona, 1992: Pros play the Olympics
+Barcelona, 1992: The pros play in the Olympics

-The 1992 U.S. Men’s Olympic basketball team, nicknamed the “Dream Team” for its impressive line-up of the biggest names in basketball—Michael Jordan, Charles Barkley, and Patrick Ewing to name a few—was the first time active NBA players were recruited for an Olympic team.
-The team crushed the competition as it made its way towards the final (winning all eight games) and ultimately defeated Croatia to bring home the gold medal.
-Still today, the Dream Team is widely celebrated as the greatest team ever assembled in any sport.
+The 1992 U.S. Men’s Olympic basketball team was nicknamed the Dream Team for a reason: It featured an impressive lineup of the biggest names in basketball, including Michael Jordan, Charles Barkley, and Patrick Ewing.
+It was the first time active NBA players were recruited for an Olympic team.
+The Dream Team crushed the competition as it made its way toward the final (winning all eight games) and ultimately defeated Croatia to bring home the gold medal.
+Even today, the Dream Team is widely celebrated as the greatest team ever assembled in any sport.

-Atlanta, 1996: Games turn 100 with Ali
+Atlanta, 1996: The Games turn 100 with Muhammad Ali

-Sydney, 2000: North and South Korea unite
+Sydney, 2000: North and South Korea briefly unite

 In a short-lived moment of alliance, North and South Korea marched together for the first time in Sydney’s opening ceremony.
 Rather than carry their respective national flags, the North and South Korean teams (in identical uniforms) joined hands and waved a unification flag featuring a blue map of Korea.

-Athens, 2004: Medal design corrected
+Athens, 2004: The medal design is corrected

 A new medal was distributed to winners at the Athens Games, replacing the long-standing design by Italian sculptor Giuseppe Cassioli that incorrectly depicted the Roman Colosseum rather than a Greek venue.
-Olympic medals now feature the Panathinaiko Stadium in Athens, one of the world’s oldest stadiums and the site of the first modern Olympic Games in 1896.
+Olympic medals now feature the Panathenaic Stadium in Athens, one of the world’s oldest stadiums and the site of the first modern Olympic Games in 1896.

-Beijing, 2008: Phelps takes most gold ever
+Beijing, 2008: Michael Phelps takes home the most gold ever

-Tokyo, 2020: COVID-19 delays 2020 games
+Tokyo, 2020: COVID-19 delays the 2020 Games